The Bankrate promise

 No penalty APR

-How does the BankAmericard’s intro APR compare to other balance transfer cards?
+How does the BankAmericard’s intro APR offer compare to other balance transfer cards?

-The BankAmericard’s intro APR period is impressive, but there are a few other no-annual-fee balance transfer credit cards worth considering if you’re looking to pay down debt:
+The BankAmericard’s intro APR offer is impressive, but there are a few other no-annual-fee balance transfer credit cards worth considering if you’re looking to pay down debt:

-The Wells Fargo Reflect offers a 0 percent intro APR for 21 months on qualifying balance transfers made within 120 days from account opening (17.99 percent to 29.99 percent variable APR after).
+The Wells Fargo Reflect® Card offers a 0 percent intro APR for 21 months on qualifying balance transfers made within 120 days from account opening (18.24 percent, 24.74 percent or 29.99 percent variable APR after).
 This ultimately brings its offer in line with that of the BankAmericard.

-The U.S. Bank Visa Platinum has a 0 percent intro APR for 18 billing cycles on balance transfers (19.49 percent to 29.49 percent variable APR thereafter).
-And similar to the BankAmericard, you must transfer your balance within the first 60 days to qualify for the intro rate.
+The U.S. Bank Visa® Platinum Card* has a 0 percent intro APR for 18 billing cycles on balance transfers (19.74 percent to 29.74 percent variable APR thereafter).
+And similar to the BankAmericard, you must transfer your balance within the first 60 days to qualify for the intro APR offer.

 In terms of fees, there’s no yearly charge for owning the U.S. Bank Visa Platinum, and you’ll pay a 3 percent balance transfer fee ($5 minimum).

-The Discover it Balance Transfer features a 0 percent intro APR on balance transfers for the first 18 months (16.74 percent to 27.74 percent variable APR after), but unlike the BankAmericard, it offers ongoing rewards.
-You’ll earn 5 percent cash back after activation on rotating categories each quarter (up to $1,500 in quarterly purchases, then 1 percent).
+The Discover it® Balance Transfer features a 0 percent intro APR on balance transfers for the first 18 months (17.24 percent to 28.24 percent variable APR after), but unlike the BankAmericard, it offers ongoing rewards.
+You’ll earn 5 percent cash back after activation on rotating categories each quarter (up to $1,500 in quarterly purchases, then 1 percent back).

-The no-annual-fee Citi Diamond Preferred Card offers a 0 percent intro APR on balance transfers for 21 months (17.99 percent to 28.74 percent variable APR thereafter), which is on par with that offered by the BankAmericard (though the BankAmericard does charge a slightly lower variable APR).
-Keep in mind that this card charges a 5 percent balance transfer fee ($5 minimum), which is a tad higher than other cards on this list, and that you’ll need to transfer your balance within the first four months to qualify for the introductory offer.
+The no-annual-fee Citi® Diamond Preferred® Card* offers a 0 percent intro APR on balance transfers for 21 months (18.24 percent to 28.99 percent variable APR thereafter), which is on par with that offered by the BankAmericard (though the BankAmericard does charge a slightly lower variable APR).
+Keep in mind that this card charges a 5 percent balance transfer fee ($5 minimum), which is a tad higher than other cards on this list, and that you’ll need to transfer your balance within the first four months to qualify for the introductory APR offer.

-The Citi Simplicity also offers a 0 percent intro APR for 21 months on balance transfers (18.99 percent to 29.74 percent variable APR after).
-There is an introductory balance transfer fee of $5 or 3 percent of the amount of the transfer, whichever is greater for balances transfers completed within four months of account opening.
+The Citi Simplicity® Card* also offers a 0 percent intro APR for 21 months on balance transfers (19.24 percent to 29.99 percent variable APR after).
+There is an introductory balance transfer fee of $5 or 3 percent of the amount of the transfer, whichever is greater, for balance transfers completed within four months of account opening.

-Lastly, the Citi Double Cash offers a 0 percent intro APR for 18 months on balance transfers (18.99 percent to 28.99 percent variable APR after).
+Lastly, the Citi® Double Cash Card offers a 0 percent intro APR for 18 months on balance transfers (19.24 percent to 29.24 percent variable APR after).
 This card also earns up to 2 percent cash back on all purchases (1 percent as you buy, plus another 1 percent when you pay), making it both a top 2 percent cash back card and a good option for paying off debt.

 Tips for completing a Bank of America balance transfer